agileware/civicrm-sysadm-guide/docs/setup/oauth.md

 Registering the connection (above) allows your CiviCRM site to connect to the remote provider.
 Next, you will need to request access to *specific resources*
 (such as specific user-accounts or documents).

-The steps will depend on the use-case.
-For relevant documentation, see:
+The steps will depend on what you wish to access.
+Ideally, there will be targetted documentation such as:

 * [CiviMail setup: Adding an incoming email account for processing bounces and/or email-to-activities](civimail/index.md#adding-an-incoming-email-account-for-processing-bounces-andor-email-to-activities)

 <!-- add more to the bulleted list... -->

-In some cases, there may not be additional documentation.
+For some use-cases, there may not be additional documentation.
 This can happen if:

 * You are using a simple OAuth integration which only requires one access token.
 * You are developing/debugging a new integration which is not fully written.

-As a fallback, you can use these generic steps to *request and store* an access token:
+As a fallback, you can use these *generic steps* to authorize access:

 * Navigate to "Administer => System Settings => OAuth".
 * Choose the relevant web-service provider.